-Protests are scheduled across the world today as part of the International Day to Shut Down Guantanamo.
-In Washington, a nonviolent direct action is planned outside the Federal Court.
-Protesters dressed in orange jump suits and black hoods plan to risk arrest by attempting to deliver motions to the court on behalf of detainees at Guantanamo.
+AMY GOODMAN: Protests are scheduled across the world today as part of the International Day to Shut Down Guantanamo.
+In Washington, D.C., a nonviolent direct action is planned outside the federal court.
+Protesters dressed in orange jumpsuits and black hoods plan to risk arrest by attempting to deliver motions to the court on behalf of prisoners at Guantanamo.

 ASIF IQBAL: Thank you.

 AMY GOODMAN: You are a British citizen.
 You were imprisoned at Guantanamo.
 You won your release, part of what is known as the Tipton Three.
 Road to Guantanamo, the film, is about you and the other two men you were imprisoned with from Tipton.
 Why have you returned to the place you were imprisoned for several years?

 ASIF IQBAL: Well, I’m not going to be exactly at the prison.
 It’s just going to be quite far away, away, but I’ve got to do something for the people that are still there.
 I’m free, but, you know, I can’t forget about what happened to me in Guantanamo.
 For two-and-a-half years, while I was at Guantanamo, people in orange became my family.
 Even though I’m with my loved ones and my family, they’re still there.
 You know, they’ve had — it’s been five years since that place was opened.
 They’ve had no legal recourse.
 To me, they’re all innocent until proven guilty.
 And I want to make a stand for them.

 AMY GOODMAN: Earlier in the broadcast, we played a clip of a 10-year-old child named Anas el-Banna, who called for the release of his father, Jamil el-Banna, and a family friend who he called Uncle Bisher.
 That’s Bisher al-Rawi.
 You knew them at Guantanamo?

 ASIF IQBAL: Yeah, I knew them in Guantanamo.